How to claim reimbursement for occupational health care costs

 Claim reimbursement separately for travel costs and costs related to first-aid readiness

-Access Kela’s online customer service to look up your information
+Access Kela’s e-service to look up your information

 Log in to Kela's e-service (in Finnish and Swedish only) using your online bank ID or a mobile ID.